1 active alert Show

 Cough & Cold

-• For a Cough – use cough drops or take two teaspoons of honey 4 times a day.
+• Cough – use cough drops or take two teaspoons of honey 4 times a day.
 Children under 1 year of age should not be given honey.

-• For a sore throat – use throat lozenges, hard candy or warm chicken broth or other fluids.
+• Sore throat – use throat lozenges, hard candy or warm chicken broth or other fluids.

-• For nasal congestion – use normal saline nose drops and blow your nose.
+• Nasal congestion – use normal saline nose drops and blow your nose.

-• For fever, muscle aches, headaches and other pains -- take Tylenol or Motrin as long as you have never been instructed by a provider that you are unable to take these medications.
-You can check with your pharmacist for correct dosing if you have questions.
+• Fever, muscle aches, headaches and other pains -- take Tylenol or Motrin as long as you have not been instructed by your provider to avoid these medications.
+Check with your provider or a pharmacist for correct dosage if you have questions.

 • Drink extra fluids.

-• Protect others: It’s important to cover your mouth when coughing and wash your hands frequently.
-Wash your hands after coughing or blowing your nose.
+• Protect others -- It’s important to cover your mouth when coughing and wash your hands frequently, especially after coughing or blowing your nose.

 Seek care if your symptoms become worse, including if your:

-• Fever lasts more than 3 days or is >103
+• Fever lasts more than 3 days or is higher than 103

 • Runny nose lasts more than 10 days

-• If you are age 65 and older, a young child, a pregnant woman, or have medical problems you may benefit from anti-viral medications.
+• If you are age 65 or older, a young child, a pregnant woman, or have medical problems, you may benefit from anti-viral medications.

-If you have additional questions, you should contact your primary care provider or visit an urgent care center.
-There are 16 ChristianaCare Go-Health Urgent Care Centers in our area.
+If you have additional questions, contact your primary care provider or visit an urgent care center.